-Transoms windows topped the must-have list for this Southampton homeowner’s renovation.
-“I happen to love transom windows for some reason,” she said, “but I placed them particularly in the bathrooms for maximum light with maximum privacy.”
+Clerestory windows topped the must-have list for this Southampton homeowner’s renovation.
+“I happen to love these types of windows for some reason,” she said.
+“I placed them particularly in the bathrooms for maximum light with maximum privacy.”
 Thanks to their unique design and placement, the homeowner and her guests can enjoy private nature-gazing while bathing.

 Clerestory windows filter light into a downstairs powder room

-A transom window lightens up a kitchen
+An interior transom window lightens up a kitchen

-Interior transom windows drench a bedroom in light
+Clerestory windows drench a bedroom in light

 Lexi approached her Greenwich Village loft renovation with the goal of creating a gallery-like space with bright white walls, offset with black steel accents.
-Her Sweeten general contractor strategically placed interior transom windows along the bedroom walls, bringing airiness into the newly created room.
+Her Sweeten general contractor strategically placed interior transom windows along the bedroom walls, bringing airiness into the newly-created room.